 Invented in Nashville but beloved beyond its borders, hot chicken is a must-eat Nashville food whether you spend a day or week in the city.
 We’ve eaten Hot Chicken in cities like Columbus and Philadelphia but we’ve never had better Hot Chicken than in its homeland.

-Rumor has it that Thornton Prince started serving Hot Chicken after his girlfriend concocted the fiery recipe as revenge for Prince’s infidelity.
-Decades later, Prince’s Hot Chicken Shack is the Nashville Hot Chicken standard-bearer with a recipe that includes ingredients like buttermilk and plenty of cayenne pepper.
+Thornton Prince started serving Hot Chicken with a recipe that he developed with his brothers.
+Decades later and at a new location on Nashville’s south side, Prince’s Hot Chicken Shack is the Nashville Hot Chicken standard-bearer with a recipe that includes no buttermilk and plenty of cayenne pepper.

 Start your Hot Chicken exploration at Prince’s Hot Chicken to taste the original version flavored from ‘plain’ all the way to ‘xxx hot’ based on your heat tolerance.
 Then go to newer Hot Chicken specialists to find your favorite.
 You may gain a few pounds from this unique fried chicken crawl, but you certainly won’t be bored.